snuids/nyx/troubleshooting.md

 > https://YOUR_DOMAIN/

-If a web site appears and the icon on the first page keep on spinning, this probably means that the rest api is not started properly.
+If a web site appears and the icon on the first page keep on spinning, this probably means that the REST API is not started properly.
-It is possible to check the rest api itself using the following address:
+It is possible to check the REST API itself using the following address:

 > https://YOUR_DOMAIN/api/v1/status